 Why Work with a REALTOR

-For example, a property’s value is greatly influenced its surroundings.
+For example, a property’s value is greatly influenced by its surroundings.
 But what might be an asset in one person’s opinion may be a liability in another’s.
-There are lots of qualifying components to this quest that are impossible to put into a REALTOR.com® search.
+There are lots of qualifying components to this quest that is impossible to put into a REALTOR.com® search.
 As your Realtor gets to know your wants and needs, he or she will know how to simplify your search.

-As one of the O’Brien agents put it, “You can waste lots of time if you jump from agent to agent, because each time the agent has to get an idea what the ‘end game’ is.
+As one of the O’Brien agents put it, “You can waste lots of time if you jump from agent to agent, because each time the agent has to get an idea what the end game" is.
 When one works with one Realtor, that agent gets to know what the buyer is actually looking for – streamlining the search process to get them into a home sooner, and at the right price.”

 Your agent is a master of interpretation.
-He or she will notice if you say you want a ranch style house with three bedrooms and a finished basement, but the only time you really get excited is when you look at a five bedroom farmhouse on 10 acres with a barn.
+He or she will notice if you say you want a ranch-style house with three bedrooms and a finished basement, but the only time you really get excited is when you look at a five-bedroom farmhouse on 10 acres with a barn.
 A good Realtor will sit down and have a candid discussion with you that may help you fine-tune your search.
 That’s a relationship.